loconomics/loconomics/docs/Contributor Guidelines.md

 ## CSS Naming Conventions

-We use Bootstrap as CSS framework and it has it's own naming rules, for anything related to Boostrap (like adding changes, modifiers on top of Bootstrap classes) or files under /utils folder, we follow the simple Boostrap naming.
+We use Bootstrap as CSS framework and it has its own naming rules, for anything related to Boostrap (like adding changes, modifiers on top of Bootstrap classes) or files under /utils folder, we follow the simple Boostrap naming.

 But for *components* styles, the classes at /components folder that start with uppercase letter, we use [SUIT naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md)